FlorianDubath/jupyter_3d/README.md

 ## License

 You are free to re-use and modify the content of this repository, no warranty of any sort.
-I'd appreciate if you put a link to your realization in the issue
+I'd appreciate if you put a link to your realization in the (dedicated issue)[https://github.com/FlorianDubath/jupyter_3d/issues/1]